Pretty temple, odd legends

-Wat Pansao has all the elements of a ‘worth-visiting temple’: a pleasant garden setting, a classic Lanna-style main worshipping hall, a crumbling old brick chedi and a couple of interesting legends.
-The chedi is actually hollow, which makes it, at least to our amateur eye, perhaps Burmese influenced, seeing as how most Chiang Mai chedis (see earlier earlier post here) aren’t and most chedis we saw at, for example, Bagan are.
+Wat Pansao has all the elements of a temple worth visiting: a pleasant garden, a classic Lanna-style main worshipping hall, a crumbling old brick chedi and a couple of interesting legends.
+The chedi is actually hollow, which makes it, at least to our amateur eye, perhaps Burmese influenced, seeing as how most Chiang Mai chedis aren’t, and most chedis we saw at, for example, Bagan are.

-Now we have it on good authority (well the katoey who runs the coffee shop next to our office tells us) that if you align yourself correctly with the gap in the chedi wall then the spirit inhabiting the interior—this is pure animism and nothing to do with Buddhism—will be able to see you and may be, if you catch it on a good day, inclined to grant a wish that you make while looking at the crack in the bricks.
+According to local legend, if you align yourself correctly with a gap in the partially ruined chedi wall, then the spirit inhabiting the interior—this is pure animism and nothing to do with Buddhism—will be able to see you and maybe, if you catch it on a good day, be inclined to grant a wish that you make while looking at the crack in the bricks.

-The small temple is surrounded by wooden and bamboo stalls, indicating that during certain significant dates in the Buddhist calender the wat becomes very busy with local worshippers, with the additional following legend being no doubt partly a reason.
+Aside the grand old chedi, the temple garden also houses an interesting Ganesh sculpture.
+The Hindu elephant god is a frequent feature of local wats (indeed, check out our Mae Wang Ganesha Museum review—another example of not letting theological details stand in the way of a good bit of mythology).
+The small temple is otherwise surrounded by wooden and bamboo stalls and during certain significant dates in the Buddhist calendar the wat can get very busy with local worshippers, with the additional following legend being no doubt partly a reason.

-If you wish to learn about these unusual local legends then do, as we didn’t, take a decent translator with you, otherwise just wander around the small but pretty and interesting site —and don’t forget to make a wish.
+The origins of the wat are obscure but the chedi has clearly been around for a while and may well date back to the 14th century, even if subsidiary buildings have been added in more recent times.
+Don’t go miles out of your way to see Wat Pansao, but if you are in the area it is well worth a look.
+If you wish to learn about these unusual local legends then do, as we didn’t, take a decent translator with you, otherwise just wander around the small but pretty and interesting spot—and don’t forget to make a wish.